Photo from http://michaeljamescasey.com/blog/wp-content/uploads/2011/01/natl_memorial.jpg

 Bellowing clouds of madness

-Devour cavernous streets
+devour cavernous streets

-Filled with masses seeking freedom
+seeking freedom

 from a spumous potion of death.

-Silent plumes in an azure sky
+Silent plumes in an azure sky,

-by the whispers of three thousand angels
+of three thousand Angels,

-sweeten this visage of horror.
+mollify this tableau of horror.

-Strong airy wings of a soaring bird
+Strong airy wings of a soaring bird reveal

 Freedom prevails.

-Jeanne I. Lakatos 2001
+© Jeanne I. Lakatos 2001